The Schools Energy Project

 EndoTherm is completely compatible with normal central heating corrosion inhibitors and will last for at least 6 years.
 So to get the best value out of it, make sure you are not likely to need to drain your heating system for any refurbishment work for several years, otherwise you will lose the Endotherm and have to replace it.

-1. Major retrofits
+Major retrofits

-New double glazing is also an option, switching from old glazing units to modern high efficiency units, or even triple glazing.
-In general, however, such major refits are very expensive and are only worthwhile when the existing heating system or old double glazing has reached the end of its life.
+In general, however, such major refits are very expensive and take many years to provide a payback and are only worthwhile when the existing heating system or the old double glazing has reached the end of its life, or if you are building a new house or doing a total refit on an existing house.

-1. Solar power
+Solar power

 Electricity